Home » Fruits and Nutrients: Powerful Natural Hormonal Regulators for Fertility

 • Magnesium can also be absorbed through the skin: magnesium chloride baths, baths with Dead Sea salt, or applying magnesium oil can help alongside oral supplementation.

-Zink is known as a key mineral for hormone building and regulating and, thus, fertility.
+Zinc and copper are known as a key mineral for hormone building and regulating and, thus, fertility.
 Zinc is found in high concentration in the testes, In women, zinc is important for ovulation and for progesterone synthetization.
+Copper is also involved in hormonal balance and thyroid function.

 • Avoid foods and drinks that lower zinc absorption: coffee (honestly, this is super important for hormonal balance!), alcohol, and phytates (legumes and grains)

-• Take zinc supplements: It is possible to take around 50 mg daily for a few weeks to restore your levels.
+• Take natural zinc supplements: It is possible to takehigh-dosages daily for a few weeks to restore your levels.
 However in the long run it’s more balanced to take a herbal supplement, or functional foods, like a guava leaf zinc supplement.
+Zinc can deplete copper!

 • Avoid iron deficiency, which indirectly causes zinc levels to drop